-ISBA is currently accepting workshop presentations for our 79th Annual Convention held on November 17-19, 2021.
-We are currently seeking proposals for breakout sessions that will be held on Wednesday, November 17, 2021 and Thursday, November 18, 2021.
+ISBA is now accepting workshop presentations for our 80th Annual Convention held on November 9-11, 2022.
+We are currently seeking proposals for breakout sessions that will be held on Wednesday, November 9, 2022 and Thursday, November 10, 2022.
 We invite you to submit a proposal that is designed to equip boards with content knowledge, practical tips and tools to energize their districts/charters, inspire change, and advance student achievement.

-All proposals must be submitted through a survey.
+All proposals must be submitted through the survey.
 Any proposals submitted directly to ISBA and not through the survey will not be considered.
 You can find the link to the survey HERE.

 Proposal Selection Criteria

 While ISBA makes every effort to accommodate your schedule preference, we cannot guarantee that your workshop will be scheduled at your preferred time.
 Because of this, please do not submit a proposal unless you can present during any of the time slots.

 ISBA staff will evaluate each proposal.
 Many factors are considered in the selection of presentations, including, but not limited to whether:

 - The topic is of high interest and relevant to today’s school leaders.
 For example:

 - Community Engagement;

 - Strategic Planning;

 - Effective Communication;